Nextech's Breakthrough Generat - GuruFocus.com

 The Company believes that this value creation and ROI are leading to the rapidly growing demand for the Company's 3D technology.

-ARitize 3D is the Company's One-Stop-Shop in 3D + AR solution for eCommerce
+ARitize 3D is the companies One-Stop-Shop in 3D + AR solution for eCommerce

 To learn more, please follow us on Twitter, YouTube, Instagram, LinkedIn, and Facebook, or visit our website: https://www.Nextechar.com.